Cheap Internet for Seniors

 What’s the difference between fiber, cable, and DSL?

-Fiber internet uses fiber-optic cable to transmit information in the form of light rather than electricity.
-Cable internet uses the same line (or at least the same type of line) that your cable TV service uses.
+Fiber internet uses fiber-optic cable to transmit information through light rather than electricity.
+Cable internet uses the same line (or at least the same type of line) your cable TV service uses.
 DSL (digital subscriber line) internet also uses telephone lines to transmit data.